Tarunsolanki1230/askrun-ai/README.md

   - animates the avatar while playing speech
   - posts messages to `/ask`
   - uses Web Speech API for TTS and microphone (browser-dependent)

+  ## Deploy notes — OpenAI fallback on Render

+  - For fast, reliable deployments on Render, set an environment variable named `OPENAI_API_KEY` in Render's service settings.
+When the app starts or a request arrives and a local `MODEL_PATH` is empty/missing, Askrun will automatically use OpenAI's ChatCompletion API to generate replies.
+  - If you prefer to use a local GPT4All model, upload or download the model into the instance and set `MODEL_PATH` accordingly; otherwise enabling `OPENAI_API_KEY` is the quickest way to get a working app on Render.

 ## Making the assistant perform local/system tasks (safe approach)
 To perform system-level tasks you must always ask explicit user permission.
 Here are safe, real-world options: